clairek09/MIC/Modules/M02-design-implement-hybrid-networking/includes/5-connect-devices-to-networks-point-to-site-vpn-connections.md

 ### Multiple Choice

 What is a site-to-site VPN Gateway connection?

-(x) A site-to-site VPN Gateway connection securely connects two networks. \{\{Correct, A site-to-site (S2S)VPN gateway connection lets you create a secure connection to your virtual network from another virtual network or a physical network.\}\}
+(x) A site-to-site VPN Gateway connection securely connects two networks. {{Correct, A site-to-site (S2S)VPN gateway connection lets you create a secure connection to your virtual network from another virtual network or a physical network.}}

-( ) A site-to-site VPN Gateway connection securely connects an individual client computer to a network. \{\{Incorrect, A **point-to-site** (P2S) VPN gateway connection lets you create a secure connection to your virtual network from an individual client computer.\}\}
+( ) A site-to-site VPN Gateway connection securely connects an individual client computer to a network. {{Incorrect, A **point-to-site** (P2S) VPN gateway connection lets you create a secure connection to your virtual network from an individual client computer.}}

-( ) A site-to-site VPN Gateway connection securely connects two individual computers. \{\{Incorrect, A site-to-site (S2S)VPN gateway connection does not connect two individual computers.\}\}
+( ) A site-to-site VPN Gateway connection securely connects two individual computers. {{Incorrect, A site-to-site (S2S)VPN gateway connection does not connect two individual computers.}}

 ### Multiple Choice

 To authenticate a user connecting through a point-to-site connection using Active Directory Domain Server, what type of server is required?

-(x) RADIUS \{\{Correct, AD Domain authentication allows users to connect to Azure using their organization domain credentials.
-It requires a RADIUS server that integrates with the AD server.\}\}
+(x) RADIUS {{Correct, AD Domain authentication allows users to connect to Azure using their organization domain credentials.
+It requires a RADIUS server that integrates with the AD server.}}

-( ) Active Directory Domain Controller only \{\{Incorrect, An Active Directory Domain Controller alone is not sufficient.
-Another type of server is required.\}\}
+( ) Active Directory Domain Controller only {{Incorrect, An Active Directory Domain Controller alone is not sufficient.
+Another type of server is required.}}

-( ) DNS server \{\{Incorrect, A DNS server may be required for name resolution, but it is not sufficient for authentication.\}\}
+( ) DNS server {{Incorrect, A DNS server may be required for name resolution, but it is not sufficient for authentication.}}